itsgoingd/slim-facades/README.md

 }
 ```

-- you can register custom facades by passing the aliases to the _Facade::registerAliases()_ function
+You can register custom facades by passing the aliases to the _Facade::registerAliases()_ function.

 ```php
 Facade::registerAliases(array(